mtp61/multiplayer-game/README.md

 Our CS50 Final project is an online real time multiplayer game called **Multiplayer asteroids**.
 Each player controls a spaceship in a 2D environment.
 The goal is to survive the longest and maximize one's score, which can be done in two different ways: by shooting at the other players connected to the server at the same time, or by destroying the dangerous asteroids floating around the map.

 ## How to setup
+The game can currently run on localhost, on the port **3000**, or on the **CS50 IDE**.

+### Localhost setup
-The game currently runs on localhost, on the port **3000**.
-To build it and run it, download the source files and execute the following commands in a terminal:
+To build the game and run it locally, download the source files and execute the following commands in a terminal:

      - npm init
      - npm install